pytest-dev/pytest-bdd/README.rst

 Note that the given step aliases are independent and will be executed when mentioned.

-For example if you assoicate your resource to some owner or not.
-Admin user can’t be an author of the article, but article should have some default author.
+For example if you associate your resource to some owner or not.
+Admin user can’t be an author of the article, but articles should have a default author.

 ::